pjotrs-osnovskis/movie-app-ms2/README.md

 ## Other Fixes/Issues/Solutions

-In this section You can find comments on issues and problems I have faced and solutions I found during the production of this project.
+In this section You can find comments on issues and problems I have faced and solutions I found during the development of this project.

 1. I was thinking to hide API keys, but as far as I understood I can't do it without backend.
 So thought to use this [solution](https://gist.github.com/derzorngottes/3b57edc1f996dddcab25).
 But it will create a lot of inconvenience for testing and deployment, so decided to publish API keys for this project.

 2. [index.html](index.html) errors:
 ![index.html error](assets/img/index-errors.png)

     Was looking for a solution for this and found this [documentation](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat).
-By the look of it all formatting is fine.
+By the look of it, all formatting is fine.

     I used this for release date formatting and main solution was taken from [here](https://stackoverflow.com/questions/3552461/how-to-format-a-javascript-date).

+    Now it's gone, might've had error in date format in API.

 3. [contact.html](contact.html) errors:
 ![contact.html errors](assets/img/contact-errors.png)

     By the look of it is trying to run showMovies() function on this page too, I tried to investigate and spent over 2 hours looking for a solution. but no luck.
 Will check with Mentor on this in last meeting with him.

+    Fixed, Mentor offered to separate js files one for movies one for emails.
+No more errors are shown.

 4. Poster image sizing - web app is pulling images from API at high quality, I was trying to implement [this code](https://stackoverflow.com/questions/14672746/how-to-compress-an-image-via-javascript-in-the-browser), but did not succeed, thats why loading speeds on mobile devices are slow.
+As mentioned before, used smaller image sizes for faster loading speeds.

 5. I noticed, when on desktop, for movies with long titles (when it takes 3 lines), it is stretching movie title section for whole row and shorter titles are not vertically aligned in the middle.
 I tried fixing it with `vertical-align: middle`, `margin: auto 0`, searched though web for a solution but could not find any.
 Tried to put it in the separate `div` but still no luck.